rchain/reference/faq.md

 At this point the entire development focus is on the core platform.
 If you’re a seasoned developer willing to learn a new programming language (Rholang), have experience with functional programming, appreciate formal specifications, or have expertise in comms then please get in touch.
 Down the road more and varied skills will be needed.
 Programmers versed in other languages, web developers, designers, Javascript experts, system administrators, beta testers, and quality assurance people will be in demand.
 If you'd like to participate please [join as an Activist](https://docs.google.com/forms/d/e/1FAIpQLSecwGUVFNx_Xa_Qsw5bxLnaKstPS8kQnfrUGqpuf22rLDteDg/viewform?fbzx=-4415397049662474000) and put yourself in the Talent Pool.

 **How can I learn Rholang?**
 An understanding of Pi Calculus will help.
-Join the Slack #Rholang channel and ask questions.
+Join the [RChain's Discord](https://discord.gg/fvY8qhx) and ask to find out more.

 **What will the license be for RChain's components?**
 RChain's components are all under open source and free software licenses.
 Our license of choice is Apache v2.
 Rholang is the only component currently licensed under the MIT license.